 There are a lot of different options for you to choose from when looking at a payment gateway.
 Some of the main options include:

-Full service payment service providers are typically easier and quicker to get started with as you don't need to set up your own merchant account (and if you do the provider will offer that too):
+Payment service providers are typically easier and quicker to get started with as you don't need to set up your own merchant account (and if you do the provider will offer that too).

 Before you can start taking payments with a payment gateway, you will typically need: